-The most common contributor to hot tire pickup issues is the use of an inferior epoxy coating like single coat water based epoxy.
+The most common contributor to hot tyre pickup issues is the use of an inferior epoxy coating like single coat water based epoxy.
 Whilst these garage floor paints are widely available through DIY chains, they are sometimes unequal to the task and cheap water based epoxy paints frequently disappoint.
 When the heat of a tyre transfers to the garage floor it this can result in the reactivation of the curing process of the epoxy.
 This is due to the low heat tolerance of these inferior products.
-In this situation, the epoxy softens beneath the tyres so when you combine softened epoxy along with with the weight of the care and constricting force of the tyre tread, the epoxy can “delaminate” resulting in the paint pulling up off the surface of the concrete garage floor.
+In this situation, the epoxy softens beneath the tyres so when you combine softened epoxy along with the weight of the car and constricting force of the tyre tread, the epoxy can “delaminate” resulting in the paint pulling up off the surface of the concrete garage floor.

 The importance of proper garage floor preparation

 The importance of floor painting preparation cannot be overstated!
 To ensure your garage floor project is a success you need to first ask “Do I need to prepare the floor before applying epoxy garage floor paint ?”.
 The answer is that it depends on the condition of the floor!
 It is vitally important that the floor should be clean and prepared (profiled) correctly before applying a concrete floor paint.

 Profiling can be achieved by using acid etching or even mechanical grinding of the concrete.
 This profiling process opens up the “pores” of the concrete surface.
 In doing so it helps the epoxy garage floor paint form a strong physical bond as epoxy doesn’t adhere effectively to smooth concrete.
 An important note on typical clean and etch products is that many cheap water based epoxy “kits” that you can buy directly from your local DIY outlets include less powerful citrus based product.
 Unfortunately, this etch will not profile the concrete sufficiently which only contributes to the likelihood of a poor bond.